A. Two-Factor Authentication

 Interest gets paid on invested funds (not funds awaiting investment) throughout the month at different times depending on each individual borrower’s repayment date.

-If I invest in the Manual Loan Investment Account (MLIA) when does the interest get paid to my account?
+If I invest in the Manual Lending Account (MLA) when does the interest get paid to my account?

 Interest gets paid on invested funds throughout the month at different times depending on each individual borrower’s repayment date.
 Please note that funds sat at ‘Awaiting Investment’ are non-interest bearing.

 Why does my accrued interest figure on my Dashboard fluctuate?

 Accrued interest is due but not yet received.
 The dashboard figure will go up as interest falls due and will decrease when it is received.
 The figure on the dashboard is there to give investors an idea of what they can expect to be paid, assuming the borrowers make payment in full and on time.

 Can I automatically withdraw the interest earned in my investment accounts so it goes back to my Cash account?